Celeste3140/Regex-Tutorial/README.md

 Boundaries (\b) in regex is an anchor and matches positions for a side or whole word in a string or word character.
 For example:
 \bmat\b would only match the word mat so words such as maths or mates would not work

-\bmat with just one boundary, we can match mat in words such as matte or mater
+\bmat with just one boundary in the front, we can match mat in words such as matte or mater

 mat\b with the boundary just at the end we can match mat in words such as format or hazmat

 ### Back-references
+Back-refrences in regex allows one to find repeated occurances of a character in a string.
+Such as, if we match an occurance in a group we can use back-referencing to match succeeding occurrences in a string.
+Back-refrences use "\1" to refer back to a previous part of the expression.

 ### Look-ahead and Look-behind
+Look-ahead and look-behind is also referend to as "lookaround".
+This a specific syntax that matches patterns that are before or not followed by another pattern.

+*Look-ahead:
+C(?=B) match for C only if followed by B

+*Look-behind:
+(?<=B)C match for C only if there's B before
 ## Author

 [GitHub Profile](https://github.com/Celeste3140)